mebeim/aoc/2019/README.md

 graph are identified by their corresponding character on the grid, and we want to have four different identifiers of course.

-Since we are going to re-start the search using the a new graph, first we'll need to clear all the data previously cached by `@lru_cache`.
+Since we are going to re-start the search using the new graph, first we'll need to clear all the data previously cached by `@lru_cache`.
 This can be easily done by calling `.cache_clear()` on every decorated function that we used.

 ```python
 minimum_steps.cache_clear()